-The objective of municipal influence is to create campus cities with jobs for people with higher education and with healthy students and a comfortable city environment.
-All campuses are equally taken into account in the municipal influence.

-The potential brought by higher education institutions and the students must be fully utilised in the development of the area of Turku.
-In order to attain this, TYY promotes municipal student interests and participates in the activities of the network Group 40,000 together with the Student Unions of the Åbo Akademi University, TUO, Novium and HUMAKO and O'Diako.
-Group 40,000 drafts every four years a new municipal programme on the basis of a questionnaire for students and topics currently impacting students.

-1173 The cities should request a statement from the student organisations on all the matters that essentially concern students.
-The participation of students in the decision-making should be enforced by maintaining permanent cooperation structures with the decision-makers of the cities and well-being services counties.
-In addition, TYY should create a similar structure towards the well-being services counties of South Western Finland and Satakunta.
+- The objective of municipal influence is to create campus cities with jobs for people with higher education and with healthy students and a comfortable city environment.
+All campuses are equally taken into account in the municipal influence. - The potential brought by higher education institutions and the students must be fully utilised in the development of the area of Turku.
+In order to attain this, TYY promotes municipal student interests and participates in the activities of the network Group 40,000 together with the Student Unions of the Åbo Akademi University, TUO, Novium and HUMAKO.
+Group 40,000 drafts every four years a new municipal programme on the basis of a questionnaire for students and topics currently impacting students. - The cities should request a statement from the student organisations on all the matters that essentially concern students.
+The participation of students in the decision-making should be enforced by maintaining permanent cooperation structures with the decision-makers of the cities and well-being services counties. - The cities should promote the employment possibilities of the recently graduated and decrease academic unemployment together with the local

-The cities should promote the employment possibilities of the recently graduated and decrease academic unemployment together with the local business life, TE Offices and higher education institutions.
+- business life, TE Offices and higher education institutions.
 The trainee and summer job positions should be increased and communicated in Finnish and English.
-It should be possible to complete summer traineeships also in English.

-Campus areas should be developed into unique, accessible and clearly signed city districts.
+It should be possible to complete summer traineeships also in English. - Campus areas should be developed into unique, accessible and clearly signed city districts.
 Campuses are developed in cooperation with the students and the university.
 The cities should also support other modern and unique solutions in the city planning.
-The service supply in the campus areas should also meet students' needs in evening time.

-The transport of the centre and campus area of Turku should be primarily developed in terms of bicycle-riders and walkers.
-Cycling and storage of bicycle should be safe and fluent around the year.
-Winter cycling possibilities should be developed by improving the winter maintenance of cycling lanes.
-City bike stations should be more extensively located near TYS residential areas.
-Bicycle and walking transport should be developed in accordance with the Development programme on cycling 2029 of the city.
-Free parking areas outside the centre and public transport and walking and cycling lanes should be integrated so that they encourage reducing private driving to the centre.

-The campus areas of the University of Turku should also ensure sufficient availability of student parking also in the future for those who necessarily need it.
+The service supply in the campus areas should also meet students' needs in evening time. - 1200 The transport of the centre and campus area of Turku should be primarily 1201 developed in terms of bicycle-riders and walkers.
+Cycling and storage of 1202 bicycle should be safe and fluent around the year.
+TYS should increase locked storage spaces for bikes near their apartments.
+Winter cycling possibilities 1203 1204 should be developed by improving the winter maintenance of cycling lanes.
+1205 City bike stations should be more extensively located near TYS residential 1206 areas.
+Bicycle and walking transport should be developed in accordance with 1207 the Development programme on cycling 2029 of the city.
+Free parking areas 1208 outside the centre and public transport and walking and cycling lanes should 1209 be integrated so that they encourage reducing private driving to the centre. - The campus areas of the University of Turku should also ensure sufficient availability of student parking also in the future for those who need it.
 Entry to the parking areas and campus area should be fluent.
 The need for parking should not be overestimated.
 The parking areas should be flexibly used for both student and staff parking.
-There should be sufficient availability of electronic vehicle charging points.
+There should be sufficient availability of electronic vehicle charging points. - Public transport should be developed by constructing a tramway and by providing enough public transport lines also during weekday nights.
+The construction of the tramway should not lead to neglecting the development of the entity of public transport.
+The everyday needs of students should be especially taken into account when building the tram. - All students should be provided with significant student discount from public transport tickets.
+Föli student discount should cover all students of higher education institutions in Turku regardless of age, residence or the right to receive study subsidy.
+In addition, actors in Satakunta public transport should provide student discount.
+TYY reviews the situation with local actors.